-Activity Hazard Zone P PermittedC Conditional ReviewX ProhibitedA Exempt Special Flood Hazard Area Floodway (with no increase to BFE) River Corridors 1 New Structures (including new manufactured homes) Х Х X 2 Non-substantial improvement (<50% FMV 5) of less than 500 sq ft to an existing structure that is no closer to waterway (If River Corridor than also in building shadow) Р С С 3 Substantial improvement (>50% FMV) of less than 500 sq ft to an existing structure that is no closer to waterway (If River Corridor than also in building shadow) С С С 4 Any improvement of more than 500 sq ft to an existing structure that is no closer to waterway (If River Corridor than also in building shadow) С С С 5 Any improvement to an existing structure that decreases pre-existing distance to waterway Х X X 6 Accessory structure 6 not meant for human habitation and not larger than 500 sq ft Р Х С 7 Accessory structure 4 built for human habitation and/or larger than 500 sq ft Х Х Х 8 On-site septic and water supply systems 6 Р Х C 9 At-grade parking for existing buildings Р С С 10 Open fencing and elevated signage Р С С 11 RV parking, fully licensed and ready for highway use Р Х С 12 RV parking, unlicensed or not drivable Х Х X 13 Storage or junk yards Х Х X 14 Fill 6 as needed to elevate existing structures С С C 15 Fill Х Х X 16 Critical facilities Х X X 17 New or replacement storage tanks С Х C 18 Grading, excavation or creation of a pond С С С 19 Maintenance of existing road/bridge/culvert/channel stabilization, not including expansions А А А 20 Road improvements/expansions С С C 21 Exclusively recreational stream crossings that do not require a SAP and span top-of-bank Р Р А 22 Bridges, culverts, channel management, and functionally dependent uses 6 that have coverage under a SAP С С А 23 Subdivision of land 6 С С С 24 Trail maintenance and expansion without stabilization А А A 25 Building utilities 6 Р С C 26 Power generation infrastructure and facilities not otherwise regulated by 30 V.S.A.
-Chapter 5 § 248 С Х С 27 Nonconforming structure repair, relocation, replacement or enlargement С С С
+Activity Hazard Zone P Permitted C Conditional Review X Prohibited A Exempt Special Flood Hazard Area Floodway (with no increase to BFE) River Corridors 1 New Structures (including new manufactured homes) X X X 2 Non-substantial improvement of less than 500 sq ft to an existing structure that is no closer to waterway (If within accepted River Corridor infill or shadowed area) P С С 3 Substantial improvement to a max of an additional 500 sq ft to an existing structure that is no closer to waterway (If within accepted River Corridor infill or shadowed area) С С С 4 Any improvement of more than 500 sq ft to an existing structure that is no closer to waterway (If within accepted River Corridor infill or shadowed area) С С С 5 Any improvement to an existing structure that decreases pre-existing distance to waterway С С X 6 Accessory structure 5 not meant for human habitation and not larger than 500 sq ft P X С 7 Accessory structure 5 built human habitation and/or larger than 500 sq ft X X X 8 On-site septic and water supply systems P X С 9 At-grade parking for existing buildings P С С 10 Open fencing and elevated signage P С С 11 RV parking, fully licensed and ready for highway use P X С 12 RV parking, unlicensed or not drivable X X X 13 Storage or junk yards X X X 14 Fill 5 as needed to elevate existing structures С C C 15 Fill X X X 16 Critical facilities X X X 17 New or replacement storage tanks C C X C 18 Grading, excavation or creation of a pond Maintenance of existing road/bridge/culvert/channel C C 19 stabilization, not including expansions A A A 20 Road improvements/expansions С С С 21 Exclusively recreational stream crossings that do not require a SAP and span top-of-bank P P A 22 Bridges, culverts, channel management, and functionally dependent uses 5 that have coverage under a SAP С С A 23 Subdivision of land 5 С С C 24 Trail maintenance and expansion without stabilization A A A 25 Building utilities 5 P C С Activity Hazard Zone

-5 FMV = Fair Market Value 6 See appropriate Technical Provisions in this bylaw.
+5 See appropriate Technical Provisions in this bylaw.

-Activity Hazard Zone

 P Permitted Special Floodway

 C Conditional Review Flood (with no River

 X Prohibited Hazard increase to Corridors

 A Exempt Area BFE)

+26 Power generation or telecom infrastructure and facilities not otherwise regulated by 30 V.S.A.
+Chapter 5 § 248 or § 248a С X С

+27 Nonconforming structure repair, relocation, replacement or enlargement C С С

-28 Removal of structure in whole or part 7 А А А
+28 Removal of structure in whole or part 6 A A A

-29 Silvicultural activities 8 А А А
+29 Silvicultural activities 7 A A A

-30 Agricultural activities 9 А А А
+30 Agricultural activities 8 A A A

-31 All development not otherwise noted X Х X
+31 All development not otherwise noted X X X

-607. Technical Provisions
+VIII.
+Technical Provisions

-The criteria below are the minimum standards for development in Regulated Flood Hazard Areas.
+The criteria below are the minimum standards for any development which is permitted (P), exempt (A), approved via conditional use approval (C), or granted via variance in Regulated Flood Hazard Areas.
 Where more than one zone or area is involved, the most restrictive standard shall take precedence.